Journal of Urban Economics, January 2021

 Abstract: We estimate the causal effect of workplace–home commuting distance on inventor productivity.
 We construct a novel panel of U.S. inventors with precisely measured workplace–home distances and inventor-level productivity.
-Our identification strategy exploits firm relocations as exogenous variations in the commuting distance of the firm’s inventors.
-We find a significant negative effect from commuting distance on inventor productivity: every 10 km increase in distance is associated with a 5% decrease in patent counts per inventor–firm pair per year and an even greater 7% decrease in patent quality.
-The highest-performing inventors suffer the greatest from increased commuting distance.
+Our identification strategy exploits firm office relocations as exogenous variation in the commuting distance of inventors at the firms.
+We find a significant negative effect from commuting distance on inventor productivity: every 10 km increase in distance is associated with a 5% decrease in patents per inventor–firm pair per year and an even greater 7% decrease in patent quality.
+The highest-performing inventors suffer more from increased commuting distance.
+We discuss the implications of our findings in the light of recent trends around telecommuting and remote work during the COVID-19 pandemic.